abencir/Last-Checkpiont/README.md

 ## 🙏 Special Thanks

-A huge thank you to our instructor for their continuous support and guidance throughout this Bootcamp journey.
+A huge thank you to our instructor Abderrahim Agra for their continuous support and guidance throughout this Bootcamp journey.
 Their insights and encouragement have played a major role in helping us stay focused and motivated.
 Thank you for being such an amazing mentor!

 ---